 We can start by examining the most basic assumption regarding speeding, namely the idea that there should be such an offense.
 For better or worse, I’m inclined to think that some sort of speed limit is a reasonable idea.
 I’d like to buzz down the freeway at a buck-fifty, and I occasionally do buzz down the freeway at a buck-fifty, but I’m not certain that the current states of vehicle repair, tire inflation, driver education, and drug/alcohol/phone/boomin’-system use in this country support the idea of unlimited speed on all roads.

 Now we arrive at the first contradiction in modern speeding laws: the fine-based approach.
 If you break a speed limit by less than thirty miles per hour in most areas, you will be fined and/or receive “points” on your license.
 If speeding is dangerous, and if people die from speeding, why aren’t speeders thrown in jail?
-Throwing old-school Jarts into a crowd is dangerous, and if you get caught doing it chances are you won’t simply be permitted to avoid criminal penalities by mailing a hundred bucks to your local mayor’s court.
+Admittedly, jail time can sometimes be the outcome depending on the consequences of your speeding.
+Richmond Va Reckless Driving Lawyers might be able to help you if you have been charged with speeding.
+Throwing old-school Jarts into a crowd is dangerous, and if you get caught doing it chances are you won’t simply be permitted to avoid criminal penalties by mailing a hundred bucks to your local mayor’s court.
 Why do we, as a society, treat speeding differently?
 Could it be a tacit recognition by the justice system pf the fact that nearly everyone exceeds the artificially low speed limits in the United States?